Highlights of Dr. Marc Nigliazzo’s presidency (1995-2008)

 September: On the 8th, the dental hygiene clinic was named in honor of Jean and Ralph Wilson.
 Dr. Ralph Wilson was a former president of Wilson Plastics and helped provide funding for the clinic’s operatory chairs.

-September: On the 28th, the Dell Martin Nursing Center was dedicated.
+September: On the 28th, the Dell Martin Nursing Education Center was dedicated.

 April-May: Several events were held to celebrate Temple College’s 80th anniversary.